Notes on the Geography of The Philippines: Manila: Intramuros

 A few blocks away is this great survivor, the San Agustin Church, the oldest church in the Philippines.
 It's the fourth building on the site, but the first and only one in stone.
 Completed in 1604, it had twin bell towers, but the left one was pulled down after an earthquake of 1863 left a medial fissure running from top to bottom.
 The church also survived the quake of 1880, as well as World War II.

 San Agustin is off to the left in this view of the historic main street of Intramuros, the Calle Real, now General Luna.
 On the right is the Barrio San Luis, which looks like a miraculous survival of the colonial city but which in fact is a careful restoration, based on historic photographs and other documents.
 We'll look more closely at the taller building in the middle distance.

-This is the Casa Manila, in the style that the Intramuros Administration fosters under the name "Spanish," though it reality it's indigenous, traditionally with an adobe ground floor and an upper story of wood.
-The living quarters are upstairs.
+This is the Casa Manila, in the style that the Intramuros Administration fosters under the name "Spanish," though in reality it's indigenous, with an adobe ground floor and an upper story of wood.

 A similar structure--now an antiques store.

 The Casa Manila is honest enough to admit its youth.

 The same courtyard from a different angle.
 Five buildings have been built in the historic style--except that the tile roofs are not quite right.
 After repeated quakes, the authorities in 1880 insisted on ugly but less lethal corrugated sheetmetal.